 Managing climate change and its impact of water supply is one of DWR’s core values.
 DWR’s climate change program implements climate mitigation and adaptation measures to ensure that Californians have an adequate water supply, reliable flood control, and healthy ecosystems, now and in the future.
 Our efforts to address climate change focus on:

-- Raising awareness about the connection between water and energy use; reducing the use of one also reduces the other.
+- Raising awareness about the connection between water and energy use.

 - Partnering with other efforts to support adaptation to climate impacts that are already occurring.

 - Compiling resources for water management practitioners who need to incorporate climate considerations into their plans and projects.

 - Developing water sector policies and management practices to support California’s comprehensive approach to addressing the challenges posed by climate change.

 - Promote awareness of climate change basics.